tzachshabtay/MonoAGS/Docs/articles/ags-cheat-sheet.md

 | y | Y | `cEgo.y` | `cEgo.Y` |
 | z | JumpOffset.Y | `cEgo.Z = 100;` | `cEgo.JumpOffset = new PointF(0, 100);` | This requires the jump component to be added to the character.

-Missing in AGS but exists in MonoAGS: asynchronous speech/walk, configuring speech background color/shadows + outlines/text brushes/borders/alignments/text skipping/portraits, hooking/customizing speech/walk/path finding, getting walk destination, face direction with left/right/etc, face direction based on where somebody else is looking, iterating/querying inventory items, subscribing/unsubscribing interaction events during the game, more configurations for following, follow objects which are not characters, query the current follow target, and as a character is an extension of object, see the list for object for more stuff.
+Missing in AGS but exists in MonoAGS: asynchronous speech/walk, configuring speech background color/shadows + outlines/text brushes/borders/alignments/text skipping/portraits, hooking/customizing speech/walk/path finding, face direction based on where somebody else is looking, iterating/querying inventory items, subscribing/unsubscribing interaction events during the game, more configurations for following, follow objects which are not characters, query the current follow target, and as a character is an extension of object, see the list for object for more stuff.

 ## DateTime